Symbol letters of Feynman integrals from Gram determinants: Introduction

 In recent years, numerous efforts have been made towards this goal.
-The generic structure of one-loop symbol letters has been fully understood from various perspectives \cite{Spradlin:2011wp, Arkani-Hamed:2017ahv, Abreu:2017mtm, Caron-Huot:2021xqj, Chen:2022fyw}.
-At higher loops, attempts have been made utilizing the concepts of Landau singularities \cite{Dennen:2015bet, Prlina:2018ukf, Hannesdottir:2021kpd, Lippstreu:2022bib, Dlapa:2023cvx}, intersection theory \cite{Chen:2023kgw} and the Schubert problem \cite{Yang:2022gko, He:2022ctv, Morales:2022csr, He:2022tph, He:2023umf}.
-In this Letter, we present a streamlined approach to construct candidates of symbol letters for a given integral family.
-Additionally, we provide a proof-of-concept program package to demonstrate the remarkable capabilities of our method in a couple of multi-loop multi-leg examples.
+The structure of one-loop symbol letters has been fully understood from various perspectives \cite{Spradlin:2011wp, Arkani-Hamed:2017ahv, Abreu:2017mtm, Caron-Huot:2021xqj, Chen:2022fyw}.
+At higher loops, attempts have been made utilizing the concepts of Landau singularities \cite{Dennen:2015bet, Prlina:2018ukf, Mizera:2021icv, Hannesdottir:2021kpd, Lippstreu:2022bib, Dlapa:2023cvx, Fevola:2023kaw, Fevola:2023fzn, Helmer:2024wax}, intersection theory \cite{Chen:2023kgw} and the Schubert analysis \cite{Yang:2022gko, He:2022ctv, Morales:2022csr, He:2022tph, He:2023umf, He:2024fij}.
+The Landau analysis provides a powerful tool to obtain the rational letters, as well as the singularities of the algebraic ones.
+However, one cannot directly obtain the explicit form of algebraic letters from those information.
+The method of Schubert analysis is another promising approach that works for algebraic letters as well, but at the moment is not fully automated.